unlock-protocol/unlock/unlock-protocol.com/blog/create-first-lock.md

 ### The name

 First, the name.
-The locks' name is stored on chain and is used by other applications which may want to show informations about your lock and its keys, such as [Etherscan](https://etherscan.io/), [OpenSea](https://opensea.io/) and more.
-Use something descriptive but faily short as every character counts toward the fees you'll pay to deploy this lock.
+The lock's name is stored on-chain and is used by other applications which may want to show information about your lock and its keys, such as [Etherscan](https://etherscan.io/), [OpenSea](https://opensea.io/) and more.
+Use something descriptive but fairly short as every character counts toward the fees you'll pay to deploy this lock.

 ### The Duration